RyanSiu1995/Course_PWA_Client/README.md

 # Course Webpage with PWA Design
 This is a project from CSCI4140 in CUHK.
 We hope to explore the possibility in progressive web apps.
 A simple course webpage is redesigned with PWA architecture.
-For the detailed information in this project, please read [this document](./information.md).

 Slides: https://docs.google.com/presentation/d/1e2a78rGtXsk4epFLcBkSw0t4pOmqoSCiFQhVf0fg1dY/edit?usp=sharing
 ## Getting Started